WHAT IS BAPTISM?

 Baptism's root is in Jesus, and our tie-in to Jesus is through the Holy Spirit working in and among Jesus' followers.

 When you're baptized, you are completely covered with God's grace, so that God acts not by your righteousness, but by what Jesus did on the cross.
-In fact, you are baptized into Christ's death and resurrection.
-Faith, grace, salvation, and the Spirit's work in you are gifts, not achievements -- mystery rather than knowledge.
+In fact, you are baptized into Christ's death and resurrection, and that can't be stolen from you by anyone or anything.
+Faith, grace, salvation, and the Spirit's work in you are gifts, not achievements -- blessing, gift and mystery rather than knowledge.
 We don't merit them or have any right to them, but God gives them anyway.

 When you're baptized, God is acting on you as a person -- on you as a specific person or entity, and never as a 'thing' or object, nor just as a part of a larger group.
 Yet, you really do become part of a larger group : you're counted among Jesus' followers, and the Spirit comes into you to set up shop and start full-time work.